-Building Your Cloud RIM Business Case
+Building Your Cloud eQMS Business Case

 In Chapter 2 of this buyer's guide, we went from loosely defined challenges, to a cross-functional working group producing datadriven use cases for an urgent and impactful business problem.
-In this chapter, you'll use your team's research as the foundation to build your RIM business case.
+In this chapter, you'll use your team's research as the foundation to build your cloud eQMS business case.

-What is a Business Case for RIM Software?
-For the purposes of this buyer's guide, we define abusiness case as a written document or presentation with five essential sections:
+What is an eQMS Business Case?
+For the purposes of this buyer's guide, we define a business case as a written document or presentation with five essential sections: